1. Educate Yourself

 I spent over a year learning about homelessness, and in the first 6 months I went down several different paths thinking each one was the best.
 It took me a lot of time to develop opinions that I am confident in.

 Fortunately, I’ve done a lot of the homework for you!
 The 20 minute Houston compilation is a wonderful place to start.
 Mark Putnam’s interview from Seattle is a great next step.
 Follow that with Lisa Halverstadt’s interview about what’s happening in San Diego, and you’ll be well on your way to knowing that… you have a lot more to learn ; )

 Then delve into the National Alliance to End Homelessness website.
-And finally, read the Phase 1 Report of our Regional Plan.
-Phase 2 (the report with all the data analysis and action steps) will be published in July 2018.
-Read the recommendations created for Seattle to get an idea of what phase 2 of our plan will include.
-Also, learn about a $900 million bond measure for low income housing that supports this regional plan.
+And finally, read the Strategic Framework report and strategy.
+Read the recommendations created for Seattle for more discussion of many of these things San Diego is implementing.
+Also, learn about a $900 million bond measure for low income housing that supports our regional efforts.

 2. Get Involved

 When I first started researching this topic, I felt like an outsider.
 And then I heard about the Regional Task Force on the Homeless (RTFH).
 But it wasn’t clear from their website how to get involved, so I started going to their monthly meetings.
 I’d show up early and stay late to mingle.
 After three months, I felt like I had built the relationships and understanding needed to truly be involved.

 Go to the RTFH meetings.
 Come early.
 Stay late.
 Talk to people.
 These are the people planning a truly transformative system of housing and services that can address homelessness for decades to come.